 “’Tain’t right,” complained Mags, catching his breath in the moment he and Brindill felt their burden lighten a little (the ground was levelling out after a long incline).
 “This ain’t fit work for the likes of us.
 This is for runts and burden beasts.”

-“There ain’t no runts or beasts left,” said Brindill.
+“We ain’t got any runts or beasts left,” said Brindill.
 “They’re all gobbled up.”

 “I know that.
 Still don’t make it right.”
 Glancing to the side he growled under his breath.
-“Looks like Mangler’s boys have plenty enough to haul their wagons.”
+“Looks like Mangler’s boys have plenty left to haul their wagons.”

-“That’s ‘cos they’ve got nearly all the loot, gold and grub, which buys ‘em whatever they want,” said Brindill.
-“They can pay more than a runt’s weight in good fleshmeat, so they’re getting’ the irongut’s share.”
+“That’s ‘cos they’ve got nearly all the loot and all the grub,” said Brindill.
 Then he slammed his gut plate.
-“We gotta eat, which means we ‘ave to pay them, and ‘cos we ain’t got the shiny stuff, then we gives them all the runts we catch, an’ all the ones they catch.”
+“We ‘ave to eat, which means we ‘ave to pay them, and ‘cos we ain’t got the shiny stuff, then we gives them all the runts we catch, an’ they keep all the ones they catch.”

-“We’re dragging the loot Razger’s got left after paying Mangler.
-Mangler’s service don’t come cheap, and for reasons he’s keeping to himself, Razger’s willing to pay.”
+“We’re dragging what little loot Razger’s got left after paying Mangler.
+Mangler’s service don’t come cheap, and for reasons he’s keeping to himself, Razger saw fit to pay, and in full!”

 “So why don’t Razger use this loot to buy us some burden beasts or runts?”

 Brindill was shaking his head.
-“You ‘aven’t thought it through, Mags.
-If we use the loot to buy ‘em, then we ain’t got any loot for ‘em to pull, so why did we buy ’em?”
+“You ain’t thought it through, Mags.
+If we use this loot to buy ’em, then we won’t ‘av any loot left for ‘em to pull, so why did we buy ’em?”

 Mags panted through gritted teeth while he pondered the conundrum, a sound that joined in rhythmically with the creaking of the wagon wheels and the clattering of the chains.

 He and Brindill had been hauling the heavily laden wagon since daybreak, their only rest having been to swap places when Mags complained about his aching arm.
 Now they were passing Mangler’s equally burdened but much more numerous wagons, which had halted for some reason.
-Several companies of ogres flanked them, providing walls of muscle and steel to protect the precious convoy tucked between.
+Several companies of ogres flanked them, providing walls of muscle and steel to protect the precious convoy to windward.

-Suddenly a shout came from the front of the flanking wagons.
+Suddenly, a shout came from in front of the flanking wagons.

 “Proud of yerselves, boys?
 Doing gnoblies’ work?”

-It was Gordok, one of Mangler’s bully boys.
+It was Gordok, one of Mangler’s bullies.
 Brindil and Mags both chose not to acknowledge him, not even to look at him.
 This did not stop Gordok.

 “Fair sweating, ain’t ya, ‘spite the cold?
 I almost feel sorry for ya.
-Then I remember how much loot we’re pullin’, an’ I feel ‘appy instead!”
+But considerin’ how much loot we’re pullin’, I can’t help but feel ‘appy instead!”